sneezymud/sneezymud/README.md

 * Modern Unix, probably Linux, typically Ubuntu
 * MySQL-compatible database server, two databases, and a user with table-level write access.
-See below for the defaults for these.
+See above for the defaults for these.

 ## Build Dependencies